-- Unilateral termination by the Executive Director: due to (material and negligent) breach by the Company of its obligations under the agreement, or by reason of a material modification in the functions, powers, or terms and conditions of the services provided by the Executive Director due to causes not attributable to the Executive Director. - Unilateral termination by the Company: other than as a result of a material and negligent breach by the Executive Director of his obligation to perform his duties with loyalty, diligence, good faith or any other legally binding requirement applicable to the exercise of his duties.
+- Unilateral termination by the Executive Director: due to (material and negligent) breach by the Company of its obligations under the agreement, or by reason of a material modification in the functions, powers, or terms and conditions of the services provided by the Executive Director due to causes not attributable to the Executive Director. - Unilateral termination by the Company: the agreement establishes the application of compensation in case the termination by the Company is other than as a result of a material and negligent breach by the Executive Director of his obligation to perform his duties with loyalty, diligence, good faith or any other legally binding requirement applicable to the exercise of his duties.